 With that said, let’s take a look at the Disneyland crowd calendar for November…

-Now, you might think that outside of Thanksgiving week, the crowds don’t look too bad.
+Outside of the weeks of Veterans Day and Thanksgiving (the entire weeks, not just the holidays themselves), crowds shouldn’t be too bad.
 Historically, outside of Fridays through Sundays during early November (and again after Thanksgiving), that has been the case.
 In the past, November has been a fairly ‘moderate’ month in terms of crowds outside of those dates.

 You’ll notice for the first half of November, Mondays through Thursdays have Value Season pricing for 1-day park tickets.
 Normally, this induces more visits from locals, but for November, we do not anticipate it causing a large spike in crowds.